mattheww/gomill/gomill_docs/mcts_tuner.rst

 each generation of the tree, the parameter space will be subdivided FIXME.

 .. todo:: finish this.
 Say each parameter is treated the same, and each is split in each generation.
 Say the split is the same at each dimension.
+Say it expands the tree on the second visit.
+Say it doesn't currently use virtual losses, which isn't ideal if --parallel is high.

 .. note:: It isn't clear that using UCT for a continuous parameter space like this is a wise (or valid) thing to do.
 I suspect it needs some form of RAVE